Planned Roof Maintenance vs Reactive Repairs: What Saves More Money for Councils and Housing Providers?

 Gutters cleared

-Minor repairs done early
+Minor repairs were done early

 No internal damage